-The US is still the largest country market in value terms, although China has surpassed it in volume.
-In Europe, Germany remains the largest market with Italy and the UK has been the fastest-growing of the main countries (8.5% and 7.1% CAGR respectively).
+Although China has surpassed it in volume, the US is still the largest country market in value terms.
+In Europe, Germany remains the largest market with Italy, and the UK has been the fastest-growing of the major countries (8.5% and 7.1% CAGR, respectively).

-Online retail is the main driver of growth in parcel delivery volumes.
+Online retail is the primary driver of growth in parcel delivery volumes.

-– Global online sales were in excess of US$3.3trn in 2019, having grown at a rate of 22% per year.
+– Global online sales were more than US$3.3trn in 2019, having grown at a rate of 22% per year.

 – The largest online retail country markets are the US, UK, China, and Japan.